Free energy upper bound for mean-field vector spin glasses: Enriched free energy

 The measure $\la \cdot \ra$ depends on the choice of the parameters $t$ and $\mu$, although the notation leaves this implicit.
 We also consider independent copies of the random pair $(\si,\al)$ under~$\la \cdot \ra$, which are often called ``replicas'' and which we write $(\si',\al')$, $(\si'',\al'')$, etc., or, if more replicas are desired, $(\si^\ell, \al^\ell)_{\ell \in \N}$.
 We recall from \cite{Tbook2}, \cite[(2.82)]{pan}, or \cite[Lemma~2.3]{parisi} that, for every $k \in \{0,\ldots,K\}$, we have

-The next proposition gives a continuity estimate for $\td F_N(t,\cdot)$.
+The next proposition, which is similar to a result in \cite{gue03}, gives a continuity estimate for~$\td F_N(t,\cdot)$.
 In order to state it, we will appeal to the characterization of monotone measures obtained in Proposition~\ref{p.uparrow.bij}.
 Throughout the paper, we denote by $U$ a uniform random variable over $[0,1]$, which for notational convenience we assume to be also defined with respect to the probability measure $\P$.
 Using the notation introduced in Proposition~\ref{p.uparrow.bij}, we define the random variable

-This construction provides us with a joint coupling of all the measures in $\mcl P^\uparrow(S^D_+)$, and thus allows to write down optimal-transport-type distances in $\mcl P^\uparrow(S^D_+)$ in a convenient way (see Proposition~\ref{p.transport}). \begin{proposition}[Lipschitz continuity of $\td F_N$] For any two pairs $\mu, \nu \in \mcl P^\upa(S^D_+)$ of measures with finite support and $t \ge 0$, we have
+This construction provides us with a joint coupling of all the measures in $\mcl P^\uparrow(S^D_+)$, and thus allows us to write down optimal-transport-type distances in $\mcl P^\uparrow(S^D_+)$ in a convenient way (see Proposition~\ref{p.transport}). \begin{proposition}[Lipschitz continuity of $\td F_N$] For any two pairs $\mu, \nu \in \mcl P^\upa(S^D_+)$ of measures with finite support and $t \ge 0$, we have

 and the same inequality also holds with $\td F_N$ replaced by $\bar F_N$.
 In particular, the functions $\td F_N$ and $\bar F_N$ can be extended by continuity to $\R_+ \times \mcl P^\upa_1(S^D_+)$. \end{proposition} Recall that throughout the paper, whenever $a = (a_{d,d'})_{1 \le d,d' \le D}$ and $b = (b_{d,d'})_{1 \le d,d' \le D}$ are two $D$-by-$D$ matrices with real entries, we use the notation